SimonYuvarlak/Solidity_Tutorial/3_Creating_A_Proposal.md

 At this point, even though our function is doing what e wanted it to do, which is to create a new proposal, we still have a little modification to do.

+### Your Task
+Update this create function so that it also takes title as the parameter and creates the proposal accordingly.